mkorkalo/autoruuti/README.md

 * Settings are saved automatically within 5 seconds of modification.
 Changing the settings often will not burn out your EEPROM.
 * Rightmost button is reset and will perform a hardware reset (EEPROM settings will not be lost)
 * Adjust speeds to match your powder and stepper/board combination.

+### Notes on accuracy of the KERN EMB-V 200

+* Always ZERO your scale between cases!
+As the [KERN EMB-V manual](https://dok.kern-sohn.com/manuals/files/English/EMB-V-BA-e-1624.pdf) mentions, it is not accurate for dynamic add-on weighing procedures:
+> Do not use balance for dynamic add-on weighing procedures, if
+> small amounts of goods to be weighed are removed or added.
+> The “stability compensation“ installed in the balance may result
+> in displaying an incorrect measuring value!
+> (Example: Slowly draining fluids from a container on the balance.)

+Technically, using the scale for powder measurement is Improver use as per the definition in manual, however I have found out that the resolutions is more than enough if you don't keep adding/removing powder for a long and reset between measurements.

 # License